Olivia Taaffe: Early life

-Taaffe was born Olivia Mary Blake on 24 June 1832 in Annagh House, near Tuam, Co.
-Galway, Ireland to John Joseph Blake and Elizabeth Bodkin.
+Taaffe was born Olivia Mary Blake on 24 June 1832 in Annagh House, near Tuam, County Galway, Ireland to John Joseph Blake and Elizabeth Bodkin.
 She was born with a twin brother who did not survive.
 Her father and mother both came from well to do Catholic families.
 However shortly after her birth her mother died.
 She and her sister were raised by two aunts and their grandmother and moved between the family homes in the country and Dublin, living occasionally with cousins.
 Taaffe was educated at home by French governesses and finished her education in Paris.
 Her sister went on to become a teacher, Sr Mary Ignatius of the Presentation Sisters in Midleton.

 On 29 May 1867 she married John Joseph Taaffe of Smarmore Castle Co.
 Louth in St. Michael's Church, Dún Laoghaire.
 They toured Europe for their honeymoon and had an audience with Pope Pius IX.
 Taaffe ran her husband's estate and was a generous benefactor to the local widows and orphans especially in the period after a minor famine in 1879.
 Her popularity helped keep tensions reduced during the land wars in the 1880s.
 Taaffe had a shrine including a stained glass window in honour of St Joseph erected in the local church of St Catherine's, Ballapousta near Ardee.